parhamdoustdar/parhamdoustdar.github.io/cv.md

 phalcon, phpunit, codeception, vagrant, liquibase, zabbix, mockery, go, java, android, redis, puppet

+- I mentored my fellow developers and kept them motivated.
+One developer went on to become a vice-president of in his next job, and another went on to become a skilled front-end developer with a career
-- I rewrote the company&#39;s legacy code, reducing bugs to zero and making the software maintainable.
+- I rewrote the company's legacy code, reducing bugs to zero and making the software maintainable.
+This allowed new features to be added a lot faster, and allowed business owners to gather data on metrics they had no visibility into before.
 - I introduced unit testing to the business, setting a standard of above 95% and sticking to it.
 This drastically lowered the number of regressions in our software.
 - I introduced a service-oriented architecture to promote high-availability clusters, easier scaling of services, and making applications manageable.
 - I helped our devOps team manage micro-services through writing automated Puppet scripts.